 After lunch, return to Frankfort for a guided tour of the historic Buffalo Trace Distillery.
 Learn about, and see bourbon being made in the world’s most decorated distillery.
 Several different tour options are available.
 All tours are complimentary and include a free tasting.

-Head east to Castle and Key Distillery.
+Have breakfast at Rick’s White Light Diner or step back in time at Main Street Diner before heading East to Castle and Key Distillery.
 Experience well-crafted spirits on 113 acres of rolling hills in a castle that holds more than a century of distilling history.
 Neighboring this massive castle, you will find Glenn’s Creek Distillery, located in the old bottling and shipping building of the former Old Crow Distillery.
 This craft distillery offers a pot distilled, hand-crafted, single barrel, barrel strength bourbon.
 We suggest lunch at Stave before venturing out for more adult beverages.

 Still thirsty?
 On the trip back to Frankfort, stop for a wine tasting at Prodigy Vineyards & Winery.
 Prodigy’s tasting room will give you another sample of central Kentucky wines in a beautiful setting.

-End the evening with a quiet dinner at Serafini Restaurant, located on historic Saint Clair St., across from the Old State Capitol.
+End the evening downtown with a quiet dinner at Serafini Restaurant, located on historic Saint Clair St., across from the Old State Capitol.
 Using local ingredients, Serifini’s chef creates mouth-watering specialties, combining the best of Italy with Kentucky’s southern food traditions.